guardian/contributions-frontend/nginx/README.md

 include sites-enabled/*
 ```

-If you want an automated setup run (from the project root):
+If you want an automated setup, make sure you have some aws credentials for the `membership` profile and run (from the project root):

 ```
 ./nginx/setup.sh